 I’m a fan of a nice hot bath.
 It helps me relax, destress and maybe even offers a place to read a book.
 I like it bubbly or fizzy and scented if possible.
-So if you ask me what I want for Mother’s Day, I will put a nice relaxing bath on my list.
+So if you ask me what I want for Valentine’s Day, Mother’s Day or even a Tuesday, I will put a nice relaxing bath on my list.
 Maybe even during the middle of the day with a nice book and if I’m pushing my luck, a glass of wine.

 I’ll even make it easier on myself and make some bath bombs or bath fizzies with my girls first.
-It’s the win-win of Mother’s Day.
+It’s the win-win of holiday crafting and giving.
 Doing something fun together, and creating and also having a little escape, too.

 The only thing we didn’t already have at our house that I needed was citric acid.
 I was able to pick it up at the store near the canning section, but you can also get it online where I also had previously purchased the coconut oil for making sugar scrubs.
 You also need epsom salt, baking soda, cornstarch, food coloring (if you want), water and essential oils (I use a mix of joy and lavender both of which come in the premium starter kit) for fragrance.
 Next time, I will add some dried lavender to give them a little something special.